Mixed subdivisions suitable for the Canny-Emiris formula: Introduction

-D'Andrea, Jerónimo and Sombra proved this formula in \cite{dandrea2020cannyemiris} under the assumption that $S(\rho)$ admits an incremental chain of mixed subdivisions:
+D'Andrea, Jerónimo, and Sombra proved this formula in their seminal article \cite{dandrea2020cannyemiris} under the assumption that $S(\rho)$ admits an incremental chain of mixed subdivisions:

-satisfying some combinatorial properties (where $\preceq$ denotes refinement).
-This proof extended the first proof given in \cite{dandrea2002} for generalized unmixed systems. \\
+satisfying some combinatorial properties, where $\preceq$ denotes that $S(\theta_i)$ refines $S(\theta_{i-1})$, namely each cell $D \in S(\theta_i)$ is contained in a cell of $S(\theta_{i-1})$.
+This proof extended the first proof given by D'Andrea in \cite{dandrea2002} for generalized unmixed systems.

-On the other hand, Canny and Pedersen gave in \cite{cannypedersen} another approach for the construction of the matrix $\mathcal{H}_{\mathcal{A},\rho}$.
+On the other hand, and quite earlier, Canny and Pedersen gave in \cite{cannypedersen} another approach for the construction of the matrix $\mathcal{H}_{\mathcal{A},\rho}$ besides the subdivision-based algorithm.
 Starting at a lattice point $b \in M$, one can construct the matrix by only adding the rows corresponding to the columns that have a nonzero entry in a previously considered row.
-This is a greedy way of understanding these matrices: their construction only considers the strictly necessary rows and columns given the mixed subdivision $S(\rho)$. \\
+This is a greedy way of understanding these matrices: their construction only considers the strictly necessary rows and columns given the mixed subdivision $S(\rho)$.

-The goal of this paper is to give a family of lifting functions $\rho$ that correspond to mixed subdivisions for which: i) the proof of the formula in \cite{dandrea2020cannyemiris} holds and ii) the size of the matrices is reduced.
-This family is associated with a vector $v \in \Hom(M_{\mathbb{R}},\mathbb{R})$ outside the hyperplane arrangement associated with the polytope $\Delta$. \\
+This paper aims to give a family of lifting functions $\rho$ that correspond to mixed subdivisions for which: \begin{itemize} \item[i)] the proof of the formula in \cite{dandrea2020cannyemiris} holds, and \item[ii)] the size of the matrices is reduced, since this determines complexity. \end{itemize} The family that we propose is associated with a vector $v \in \Hom(M_{\mathbb{R}},\mathbb{R})$ outside the hyperplane arrangement associated with the polytope $\Delta$.
+We extend the proof that verifies that these matrices satisfy the conditions in \cite{dandrea2020cannyemiris} by giving a self-contained result in tropical geometry on refinement of mixed subdivisions; see Theorem \ref{tropicalrefinement}.

 We expect this family of lifting functions to reduce the size of the Canny-Emiris matrices obtained by the greedy algorithm for a general sparse system.
-In this paper, we measure this reduction only for the case where the Newton polytopes are zonotopes generated by $n$ independent line segments.
+We measure this reduction only for the case where the Newton polytopes are zonotopes generated by $n$ independent line segments.
 Namely, we simplify the computations to the case where the supports $\mathcal{A}_0,\dots,\mathcal{A}_n$ are: